FBI Director Christopher Wray to testify before House Judiciary panel on July 12

 And last week, tensions between the Justice Department and House Republicans grew after news broke of a plea agreement between Hunter Biden and federal prosecutors, which some GOP lawmakers characterized as a sweetheart deal.

-The hearing could touch on a number of topics, including the Durham Report, the Foreign Intelligence Surveillance Act, school boards, the Republican claims that federal law enforcement has been weaponized against Americans and a leaked FBI memo that the committee said suggests that the agency may be targeting Catholics.
+The hearing could touch several topics, including the Durham Report, the Foreign Intelligence Surveillance Act, school boards, the Republican claims that federal law enforcement has been weaponized against Americans and a leaked FBI memo that the committee said suggests the agency may be targeting Catholics.

 Rep. Jim Jordan (R-Ohio), the chairman of the Judiciary panel, issued Wray a subpoena in April in connection to the FBI memo that discussed meeting with church leaders to review “the warning signs of radicalization and to enlist their assistance to serve as suspicious activity tripwires.”

-Two months earlier, in February, Jordan subpoenaed Wray as part of the panel’s probe into the targeting of parents at school board meetings.
-It centers on a memo that Attorney General Merrick Garland signed last year that noted a “disturbing spike in harassment, intimidation, and threats of violence against school administrators, board members, teachers, and staff” during a broader discussion over COVID-19 policies and how matters like race and gender are addressed at schools.
+In February, Jordan subpoenaed Wray as part of the panel’s probe into the targeting of parents at school board meetings.
+It centers on a memo Attorney General Merrick Garland signed last year that noted a “disturbing spike in harassment, intimidation, and threats of violence against school administrators, board members, teachers, and staff” during a broader discussion over COVID-19 policies and how matters like race and gender are addressed at schools.

 Next month’s hearing also comes after the Republican-led House Oversight Committee threatened to hold Wray in contempt over his initial refusal to turn over a document detailing an unverified tip that GOP lawmakers claim shows then-Vice President Biden’s involvement in a bribery scheme.